 According to legend Issac Newton was sitting under an apple tree when an apple fell on his head, which made him wonder why if fell to the ground.

-Newton published the Theory of Universal Gravitation in the 1680s, setting forth the idea that gravity was a force acting on all matter.
+Newton published the Theory of Universal Gravitation in the 1680s, setting out the idea that gravity was a force acting on all matter.
 His theory of gravity and laws of motion are some of the most important discoveries in science and have shaped modern physics.

 Film Canister Rocket